AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/messagePaymentRefunded$Input.md

 > `readonly` `optional` **owner\_id**: [`MessageSender$Input`](MessageSender$Input.md)

-Identifier of the previous owner of the Telegram stars that refunds them
+Identifier of the previous owner of the Telegram Stars that refunds them

 ### provider\_payment\_charge\_id?